-The Preparatory Department has a number of rules, which generally work in conjunction with the whole school, but the aims of the behaviour policy is not a system to enforce rules, but a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
+The Preparatory Department has five rules with an overarching rule of 'Always Do The Right Thing', These rules generally work in conjunction with the whole school, but the aim of the behaviour policy is not a system to enforce rules, but a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
 This policy supports the school ethos in aiming to allow everyone to work together in an effective and considerate way.